Considerations for Including Electric Vehicle Charging Stations in Your Community

 Determine Engineering Needs and Regulatory Requirements

 Once a location is established, considering engineering needs is a must.
 Most incentives require engineering drawings and an approved utility contractor to complete the project.
 An electrical engineer can run the calculations to be sure you have safe adequate wires, conduit, and breakers for the current installation and any “future-proofing” or additional units you would add in the future.
-In the case of the Town of Macedon, only a 2-inch conduit was required, but by using a 4-inch conduit there was an opportunity for up to 3 more chargers and the small additional cost was even covered by the utility incentive under a “future-proofing” extension.
+In the case of the Town of Macedon, only a two-inch conduit was required, but by using a four-inch conduit there was an opportunity for up to three more chargers and the small additional cost was even covered by the utility incentive under a “future-proofing” extension.